 Although we can discern changes in the waveforms, it's not immediately apparent where you'd point to say, "oh ha! here is certainly an eee sound."

-We need to look at the data in a new stand out.
+We need to look at the data in a new way: a spectrogram, to truly make this stand out.

-We still have time the vertical, we plot the magnitude of the many data.
+We still have time on the horizontal axis, but instead of amplitude on the vertical, we plot the magnitude of the many frequencies that make up each sound in this representation of the data.

 A really amazing method called the Fast Fourier Transform is used to convert waveforms to frequencies.